Sharuq/CityWalker/README.md

 # CityWalker
-An android application for building a sense of safety
+An android application for building a sense of safety while walking alone at night